 Must be at least 18 years of age.

 Complete a volunteer application.

 Family Justice Center volunteers must submit to a background check (including, but not limited to SLED, DSS Central Registry, Driver’s License and Sex Offender Register check) and have a clear record.
 Family Justice Center pays for all background checks.

 Office Assistant: Contact partners and supporters, copy support, assemble information packets, assist with mailings and answer business phones.

 Fundraising/Special Event: Assist with initial planning, set-up and/or clean-up.
 FJC is involved in numerous community events that require a booth which provides information for the community on domestic violence.
 The volunteer staffing the booth will be responsible for distributing FJC materials and answering questions that the public may have related to domestic violence.
 This may also give the volunteer an opportunity to recruit new volunteers.

-Resale Boutique & The Tea Room: Staff the resale shop and tea room.
+Resale Boutique: Staff the resale shop.
 Help sort donations and maintain the resale shop.

 Child Care: FJC conducts support groups for the clients of Family Justice Center.
 Assistance with Child care is needed during groups and individual counseling sessions.
 Childcare may include activities, games and crafts at the main office or at the shelter.